KoinFix/www/src/content/blog/koin-fix.md

 ---
 draft: false
-title: "Announcing KoinFix: a new P2P crypto exchange"
+title: "Announcing KoinFix: a New P2P Crypto Exchange"
-snippet: "Sint sit cillum pariatur eiusmod nulla pariatur ipsum.
-Sit laborum anim qui mollit tempor pariatur nisi minim dolor.
-Aliquip et adipisicing sit sit fugiat"
+snippet: "KoinFix is a new Web3 P2P crypto exchange and fiat on/off-ramp that aims to launch in Q3 2023 on Avalanche C-Chain."
 publishDate: "2023-04-12 15:36"
 image: {
   src: "https://images.unsplash.com/photo-1633237245801-8bd38f06288b?&fit=crop&w=430&h=240",